Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 We have plenty of data for empirically-verified protein folding patterns already, and so statistics can provide a powerful tool to generalize to new structures.
 On the way, difficult statistical questions arise: which patterns and secondary structures generalize, and which do not?
 These difficult questions about generalization lend themselves to abstracting statistics away into modern supervised learning approaches, which manage to pick up complex signals and learn to ignore noise if given appropriate data and time. [[27]](#Works-Cited)

-Supervised Learning has lent itself extremely well to protein folding because of two reasons: the mapping between sequence and structure is difficult to intuit, and we have lots of data from which to pick up signal from [[27]](#Works-Cited).
+Supervised Learning has lent itself extremely well to protein folding because of two reasons: the mapping between sequence and structure is complex, and we have lots of data from which to pick up signal from [[27]](#Works-Cited).
 This is where the magic has been in recent years, and what we'll be focusing on in showing the power of exporting supervised learning to a domain.

 #### Combined Approaches

 Most high-performing models take a combined physics-based and supervised learning approach, leveraging simulation techniques in specific contexts.
-Since the physics simulation is computationally expensive, the main driver of algorithm design is supervised learning, which the physics helps ground the learning algorithm’s output in biologically plausible results. [[28]](#Works-Cited)
+Since the physics simulation is computationally expensive, the main driver of most modern algorithms is supervised learning, where physics helps ground the learning  output in biologically plausible results. [[28]](#Works-Cited)

 ### AlphaFold

-To understand how a supervised learning algorithm can be applied to proteomics, a high-level overview of AlphaFold, the current state of the art for predicting 3D backbone structure, can paint a great picture of the power of framing biological problems correctly.
+To understand how a supervised learning algorithm can be applied to proteomics, a high-level overview of AlphaFold, the current state of the art for predicting 3D backbone structure, can paint a good picture of the power of framing biological problems correctly.

 ![](./img/AlphaFoldSchematic.JPG)

-Fig ?.
+Fig 10.
 High-level schematic of AlphaFold’s algorithm. [[29]](#Works-Cited)

 #### High-Level Overview of AlphaFold